-A dystonia is a lasting or frequently recurring muscle spasm.
+A dystonia is a lasting or frequently recurring and unwanted (involuntary) muscle contraction.
 It can affect one or more muscles in the body.
 There is no cure; however, there are different types of treatment which can help.
 These vary with the type of dystonia that you have.

 What is dystonia?

-A dystonia is a lasting muscle spasm that often causes repeated twisting movements or unusual body positions.
-The severity of the muscle spasm often changes depending on the position the person is in and whether the area of the body involved is doing something.
-Sometimes the spasms may be painful.
-It can affect just one muscle, a group of muscles such as those in the arms, legs, or neck, or the entire body.
+A dystonia is lasting unwanted (involuntary) muscle contractions that often cause repeated twisting movements or unusual body positions.
+The severity of the muscle contraction often changes depending on the position the person is in and whether the area of the body involved is doing something.

 There are different ways of describing dystonias.
 They can be described according to what has caused the dystonia, the age the person was when they first had the symptoms, or by which parts of the body are affected.
 For example, when described by which parts of the body are affected, there are five types: